Mon to Fri 9am - 9pm, Sat 9am - 7pm, Sun 9am - 1pm

 There is plenty to discover on the Cotehele estate, explore the Shamrock down at the quay, the only surviving restored sailing barge, take a walk in the 1300 acre estate or learn about the Edgcumbe family at the largely Tudor Cotehele House.

 Further afield, The Tamar Valley has plenty to offer including walking, cycling and horse riding.
-If you prefer to relzx and let the train take the strain, the Tamar Valley Line
+If you prefer to relax and let the train take the strain, the Tamar Valley Line. from Plymouth to Gunnislake crossing the impressive Calstock viaduct showcases this beautiful landscape.

 Heating: Night storage heating and convector heating included.